Photography viewpoint composition

 1. Worm’s eye photography viewpoint

 What makes a worm’s eye view so interesting is that it’s uncommon for us to look at the world from this angle.
 Our view of the world tends to vary from sitting down to standing up only.

 When you get on your belly to view the world you see things very differently.
-What’s more, getting your camera down to such a low point of view really emphasises this unusual perspective of the world.
+What’s more, getting your camera down to such a low point of view really emphasizes this unusual perspective of the world.

 The worm’s eye viewpoint is another really good reason why photographers so often wear black.
 Mud, puddles and grass stains.
-We don’t look quite as grubby going home from a shoot when we’re dressed head to toe in dark colours.
+We don’t look quite as grubby going home from a shoot when we’re dressed head to toe in dark colors.

 Things to photograph from a worm’s perspective: